 Over the last few years at SpiderOak we've continuously directed our efforts to improve our Release infrastructure.
 We have covered everything from our repository workflows to the way we deploy our services, artifacts and deliverables both to the public and internally (to our QA team and the staging environments).
-This post will describe the transformation suffered over this last years, and the current status of our build, release, and continuous integration infrastructure.
+This post will describe the transformation suffered over these last years, and the current status of our build, release, and continuous integration infrastructure.

 Our build infrastructure used to be powered by Buildbot, an open-source Python-based CI/testing framework with more than 15 years of history.
 We owe years of builds to it.
 Back when SpiderOak ONE was our only product, one single Build Master and a few Build Slaves were enough to automatically handle our build infrastructure.
 However, as SpiderOak grew, so did our requirements for building and automatic testing: first came Semaphor, then Share appeared too, our repositories started multiplying and things became much harder to handle.